 Finding the perfect name for your nonprofit can be like trying to find a needle in a haystack.
 Where do you even start?
 A great name does not need to be hard to create or involve a long creative process, it is really about breaking it down to the basics of what your organization wants to accomplish.
 Don't hesitate to get creative, but rest assured that you don't need to be the next Pulitzer winner to find something that works for you.

+Creating a name for your nonprofit is a vital step before officially starting your nonprofit.
 We are here to help you by sharing our best tips for creating an impactful name for your organization.

 Here are the main topics we will cover:

 - Think About Your Impact